nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 # Software Consideration - Possible/Probable Software Solutions

-Public software libraries have been created for interfacing with boh sensors selcted for the vision sensor network.
+Public software libraries have been created for interfacing with boh sensors selected for the vision sensor network.
 Libraries are provided by Adafruit and linked below,

 ![TCS34725 - Color Sensor Software Library](https://github.com/adafruit/Adafruit_TCS34725)